-However, how you set up your workouts may depend more on your schedule than anything else and, for many of us, we don't always have time to do separate workouts and still get all of our training in each week.
+However, how you set up your workouts depends more on your schedule and goals than anything else and, for many of us, we don't always have time to do separate workouts and still get all of our training in each week.
 If that's the case, you may need to do cardio and weights on the same day and, unless you're training for something very specific (a bodybuilding competition, a race, etc.), it's fine to combine the two.
 In fact, you have many options when it comes to creating a workout schedule.
 Here are a few to choose from:

 - Do cardio and strength on alternate days.
 With this option, you may end up exercising more frequently to fit in all your workouts, but each workout will get your best energy and attention and you may enjoy doing something different each day.

 - Do cardio and strength at different times on the same day.
 For example, cardio in the morning, strength in the afternoon.
 With this option, you give your body a chance to rest before doing the second activity.
 The downside, of course, is having to workout twice in one day which requires both time and energy.

 - Do cardio and strength during the same workout.
 This option allows for some flexibility, especially if you have a busy schedule.
 When combining cardio and strength, choose the workout that's most important to you and do it first.